croaky/laptop/learn/books/paysys/cards.md

   which maintains a database of credit card agreements from 300 issuers, conducts an annual survey of terms of credit card plans, and examines credit card marketing agreements.

+## Interchange

+Revenue models for card networks include processing fees, brand-use service fees on transactions, and handling foreign exchange for cross-currency transactions.

+Costs for card networks include operating substantial transaction processing centers, a global telecommunications infrastructure, staff, brand promotion, and advertising.

+Card networks define interchange in order to balance the benefit received by the merchant and its acquiring bank with the costs incurred by the card issuer.

+* Guarantee.
+The card issuer guarantees the merchant is paid even if the cardholder fails to pay the card issuer.
+* Funds.
+The merchant receives payment from the issuing bank via the card network before the issuing bank is paid by the cardholder.
+* Operating expenses.
+The issuing bank has expenses in operating its authorization network, producing statements, handling customer service, etc.

+Each card transaction involves two banks with interchange being a fee that one bank pays to the other as compensation for some of its costs.
+The network sets the fee.

+For U.S. transactions, the merchant's acquiring bank pays the issuing bank.
+(For U.S. ATM transactions, the card issuer pays the ATM deployer.)

+The acquiring bank passes the interchange expense to its customer, the merchant.
+Example fees on a $100 purchase are:

+* Mastercard and Visa credit card: $1.75
+* American Express card: N/A
+* Regulated debit card: $0.25
+* Exempt debit card: $0.51

+Closed loop networks do not have interchange, although the network assesses to the merchant a "merchant discount fee" which is kept by the network rather than distributed to a acquiring bank or issuing bank.

+Interchange is controversial.
+One perspective is interchange is a necessary balance in a two-sided market.
+Another perspective is interchange is a form of price fixing that does not allow the merchant to negotiate prices for a key service.